Arthritis Treatment in Waxahachie, Ennis, & Corsicana, TX

-Thanks to our state-of-the-art technology in all 3 of our locations, you can experience our award-winning treatment for foot and ankle arthritis locally at Family Foot & Ankle Centers.
+Thanks to our state-of-the-art technology at all 3 of our locations, you can experience our award-winning treatment for foot and ankle arthritis locally at Family Foot & Ankle Centers.

 What Types of Arthritis Can Affect the Feet and Ankles?

 - Osteoarthritis is by far the most common form of foot and ankle arthritis and can affect any joint.
 It is also known as “wear and tear” arthritis.

 - Rheumatoid arthritis is less common but more aggressive.
 This form of foot and ankle arthritis can cause severe pain and inflammation.

 - Gout Arthritis is very common in the feet.
 This type of arthritis is most common in the big toe.
 If the joint in the big toe becomes red, warm and swollen, it is probably gout.

 - Psoriatic arthritis has a tendency to affect the joints in the toes but any joint may be impacted.
 This form of arthritis can cause the toe to swell up for no apparent reason.
 This is many times referred to as a “sausage toe”.

 What Is Osteoarthritis?

 Osteoarthritis goes by a few different names, including degenerative joint disease and degenerative arthritis.
 Whatever you choose to call it, you are not alone if you suffer from osteoarthritis in your feet or ankles.
 Approximately 25-40 million Americans live with osteoarthritis every day.

 Foot and ankle arthritis is the inflammation and swelling of the joints lining.
 This can cause the cartilage in your joints to break down, leading to pain, swelling and a stiff joint.
 Arthritis is frequently seen in middle age and older patients.
 The most common part of the foot to be impacted by this condition is the big toe joint.
 Although degenerative joint disease can cause pain and stiffness, early diagnosis can help allow for normal walking and activity.